 ProductReview.com.au has a detailed moderation process that every review goes through before being published.
 This article will dive deeper into the review verification part of this process.
 We will outline how we use review verification, why it’s important, and how it helps to ensure we publish quality reviews.

 We ask for verification for every review as part of the review submission process.
-However, it is not mandatory outside of selected categories.
+However, it is not mandatory outside of select categories.
 Verification is one of many data points we check to ensure we publish valid reviews on ProductReview.com.au.

-At the discretion of our Moderation Team, if a review contains inconsistencies, we will ask for proof of before publishing a review.
+At the discretion of our Moderation Team, if a review contains inconsistencies, we will ask for proof of purchase before publishing a review.
 In addition to this, ProductReview.com.au may request verification after a review has been published.
 If this request comes once a review has been published, the review is temporarily disabled.
 Once we receive proof of purchase, we will re-approve the review.

 Many businesses now send review requests to their customers.
 Reviews coming from these requests are considered unverified unless the customer provides a proof of purchase.
 These reviews still undergo a detailed moderation process to ensure they are valid reviews.

-ProductReview only uses the information provided to verify the customer.
+ProductReview.com.au only uses the information provided to verify the customer.
 We never share this information with businesses (even when asked) nor do we identify individual customers.

-Verification is one of many tools we use to moderate reviews on ProductReview.com.au.
+In summary, verification is one of many tools we use to moderate reviews on ProductReview.com.au.
 Our goal is to ensure we only publish legitimate reviews that help Australian consumers.